Lucia's Blog: 2016-05-15

 • Giving trusts God's provision:

 Fear is one of the biggest discouragements to many.
-We fear that if we are abundantly generous, we will not have enough for this or that.
-We need to remember and take to heart that when we give sacrificially the way God expects and demands of us, we are expressing our faithfulness and trust to God, to provide all of our daily needs.
+We fear that we will not have enough for this or that if we are abundantly generous.
+We must remember and take to heart that when we give sacrificially the way God expects and demands of us, we express our faithfulness and trust to God to provide all of our daily needs.
 This is walking in FAITH.
 Many Christians have found out that there is joy when they cast their bread crumbs upon the waters.
 They find out that the return or exchange is multiple loaves after many days, "Cast your bread on the surface of the waters, for you will find it after many days." ( Ecclesiastes 11:1).
 If only we knew how much joy and blessedness there is in giving!
 It is in giving that we are fulfilling God's promises of provision.

 • Giving advances or grows God's kingdom, His church:

-Many of us have contributed in one way or another to the success of a secular business and so on.
+Many of us have contributed in one way or another to the success of a secular business.
 But we must not forget that we must contribute to the Lord's work, His church.
-We must give to the Lord our time, ourselves, our riches, everything, for the success of His kingdom.
-This will help the work of the church in evangelizing and meeting the needs of the saints.
-We must purpose in our heart to invest spiritually for the welfare of those who are dying because of sin.
-We can help and be partakers financially of what God has blessed us with in the spreading of the Gospel to save souls.
-We can provide for the needs of a local preacher who has dedicated his life to evangelizing and changing lives that have been damaged because of the weight of sin.
-Our dollars can change homes, relationships, nations and most importantly the souls of those who are lost.
+We must give the Lord our time, ourselves, our riches, and everything.
+This will help the church evangelize and meet the needs of the saints.
+We must purpose in our hearts to invest spiritually for the welfare of those who are dying because of sin.
+We can help and be partakers financially of what God has blessed us with in spreading the Gospel to save souls.
+We can provide for the needs of a local preacher who has dedicated his life to evangelizing and changing lives damaged because of the weight of sin.
+Our dollars can change homes, relationships, nations, and, most importantly, the souls of those lost.

 • Giving sanctifies us:

-Not only does giving promote God's works throughout His kingdom, but also allows God to work in us, to our own sanctification.
+Not only does giving promote God's works throughout His kingdom, but it also allows God to work in us for our own sanctification.
 Giving teaches us self-denial and self-dying.
-It is in giving that we are showing God's grace freely to others.
+In giving, we are showing God's grace freely to others.
 God's grace is spreading largely in our hearts.
 Material possessions can leave us bankrupt, but sin can also bankrupt our souls.
 And our souls are priceless!

 • Giving is a demonstration of our love: